tyler-technologies-oss/forge-design-system/docs/assets/cdn/overview/overview.md

 stylesheets, fonts, icons, images, JavaScript files… etc. It provides a lightning fast response time to aid in performance, and removes the need to host many of these assets within each application.

 CDNs are just servers that host static content public to the internet, with a static URL.
-This means you can safely rely on this URL never changing, and use it while building your application, and when it’s in production.
+These servers replicate the assets across many servers situated around the world to make accessing and loading them very fast.
+You can safely rely on this URL never changing, and use it while building your application, and when it’s in production.

-Need to use a Forge-approved icon or image?
-You will find all of these assets, and more, in the Forge CDN.

 ## How do I use it?